remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

 == Description ==

+* This is a very powerful addition to any site.
+Start using it today and start seeing results.

 TRUE Automatic Link Exchange / TRUE AUTOMATIC BACKLINK BUILDING In this version we have added ability to register and add your site right from your WP admin panel (after plugin is installed) .
 Making the whole process much faster and integration much more seamless.